unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-08-voice-cloning-across-hosts-making-tts-operational.md

 | Inline reference object | Explicit bounded request using authorized material | Sensitive content crosses the request boundary and requires stricter handling |
 | Legacy server paths | Allowlisted compatibility with an existing deployment | Paths remain host-specific and are disabled unless an operator explicitly permits roots |

-The semantic match still needs a human.
-A digest can prove that I am using the same audio and text I reviewed earlier.
-It cannot listen to the recording and certify that the transcript says what was spoken.
+The semantic match still needs a human ear.
+A digest can prove that I am using the same audio and text I reviewed earlier, but it cannot listen to a recording and certify that the transcript says what was spoken.

 ## Discovery Became Part of Readiness

-Co-location removed the most fragile filesystem boundary, but it did not make the bridge blind.
-The bridge refreshes engine capabilities and registry metadata, then reuses that result for up to 30 seconds.
-The cache retains the capability data plus registry reachability and count, not the registry's reference IDs.
-Configured aliases remain the bridge's source for alias-to-ID mappings, while the engine remains authoritative for whether an ID is valid.
+Co-location removed the most fragile filesystem boundary, but I still did not want the bridge operating blind.
+It refreshes engine capabilities and registry metadata, then reuses that result for up to 30 seconds.
+The cache retains capability data plus registry reachability and count, not the registry's reference IDs.
+Alias-to-ID mappings still come from the bridge's configured aliases, while the engine remains authoritative for whether an ID is valid.

 The cached capability family and supported-control list let the bridge reject an incompatible request before synthesis.
 When a refresh cannot reach either discovery endpoint, it replaces the cached result with an unreachable state and the request fails closed.
 A request may reuse still-current metadata between refreshes, so this is a bounded cache rather than a fresh discovery round trip on every synthesis call.
 Reference-ID validity is left to the engine instead of being guessed from a bridge-side copy of the registry.